keviin0/CSA-Calculator/README.md

 **Week 11 Contributions**

 Siddhant Ranka: Created a functional computer simulation in java of the card game Go Fish and created a video demonstrating the game and it's code.
 This game is fully functional and it works on the integrated Night at the Museum website.
-This is the code for the declaration of the variables, ArrayLists, and UI components https://github.com/keviin0/CSA-Portfolio-GroceryStoreSim/blob/main/src/ui/GoFish.java#L19-L34 - .
-The logic code for Go Fish is shown through this link https://github.com/keviin0/CSA-Portfolio-GroceryStoreSim/blob/main/src/ui/GoFish.java#L39-L129.
+This is the code for the declaration of the variables, ArrayLists, and [UI components](https://github.com/keviin0/CSA-Portfolio-GroceryStoreSim/blob/main/src/ui/GoFish.java#L19-L34) - .
+The logic code for Go Fish is shown through this [link](https://github.com/keviin0/CSA-Portfolio-GroceryStoreSim/blob/main/src/ui/GoFish.java#L39-L129).
 It would be considered control code in an MVC format.
-The UI code for Go Fish is shown through the link https://github.com/keviin0/CSA-Portfolio-GroceryStoreSim/blob/main/src/ui/GoFish.java#L136-L168.
+The UI code for Go Fish is shown through the [link](https://github.com/keviin0/CSA-Portfolio-GroceryStoreSim/blob/main/src/ui/GoFish.java#L136-L168).
 If Go Fish was in a full MVC format, this code would be considered the view code of MVC.

 --------Explanation for Each Lab: